flyseq/drosophila_assembly_pipelines/assembly/README.md

 ```

 ### 3. RepeatMasker
-Although we set up RepeatMasker locally, it is now provided as part of the (Dfam-TETools container)[https://github.com/Dfam-consortium/TETools].
-A Singularity image is built with the following command:
+Although we set up RepeatMasker locally, it is now provided as part of the [Dfam-TETools container](https://github.com/Dfam-consortium/TETools).
+A Singularity image can be built with the following command:

 ```bash
 singularity build tetools.simg docker://dfam/tetools:latest